15 Cheapest Universities in South Carolina for International Students

 Search through the master's courses that are currently open for international students!

-If you're looking to save the most on your graduate studies abroad, Converse College should be at the top of your list.
-International students here pay only 5,100 USD to 12,000 USD annually for their master's degree.
+If you're looking to save the most on your graduate studies abroad, North Greenville University should be at the top of your list.
+International students here pay only 4,980 USD to 10,332 USD annually for their master's degree.

 Although Bob Jones University is a Christian institution, it is non-denominational.
 Thus, it is not affiliated with a specific religious organization, society, or denomination.
 Still, BJU molds its students to serve Christ with liberal arts training.
 As a relatively small institution, it maintains a student-to-faculty ratio of 12:1.